bneron/Bio-DAMNED/README.md

 ### setup_general_bank_tree

-prepare the file tree for the bank and indexes
+Prepare the file tree for the bank and indexes

 ### setup_specific_bank_tree

-create the file tree for this bank
+Create the file tree for this bank
  * create the directory for this bank
- * create the subdirectory uncompressed
+ * create the subdirectory `uncompressed`

 ### get_data

-* check if data (basename of src_bank) is in distbanks, if none download it.
+* check if data (basename of src_bank) is in `distbanks` directory, if none download it.
-* copy the bank in uncompressed directory corresponding to this bank
+* copy the bank in `uncompressed` directory corresponding to this bank

 It uncompress data if necessary and rename files according to bank_name defined in role